Tailor your learning with electives

-This one week block module provides you with an understanding of the principal challenges facing energy businesses in the modern world, and how you should respond to them.
+This module provides you with an understanding of the principal challenges facing energy businesses in the modern world, and how you should respond to them.
 It aims to ask whether, and how, business can provide secure supplies of energy at a reasonable cost to consumers with minimal damage to the environment while still making a profit.

 This module introduces you to the concept of design thinking, and the tools and techniques that may be adopted to take an initial idea and transform it into something that can be developed into a marketable product or service.

 Information, especially digital information, is different in many ways from other goods and services.
 Yet information is still subject to the laws of economics, and can be protected as intellectual property.
 The purpose of this module is to explore some of the economics of information and the different intellectual property approaches to protecting information.

 This one week block module is designed to help current and emerging leaders and owners of family business understand the special challenges of Family Enterprises and manage the strategic and personal challenges that are ever present in this form of business entity.
 Through a series of lectures, case studies, activities, interactive presentations and discussions with a number of visiting family business owners sharing their experiences, you will have a rich experience in understanding the “how to” and the “how not to” of Family Enterprise.